 [This entry is adapted from a post for last month's Virtual Book Tour that never appeared online]

-probably in better shape: Those supernatural beings are "in" right now.
+In some ways, urban fiction writers like myself probably have it easier than authors of elaborate high fantasy.
+I bet writers whose stories take place in mythical worlds, populated by strange, imaginary creatures get even more flak than I do from pragmatic readers.
+But, on the other hand, writers who deal with vampires, witches, and werewolves are probably in better shape: Those supernatural beings are "in" right now.
 (Twilight anyone?)
 That means there's obviously a large paranormal fan base--and I hope some of these paranormal-lovers will read DUST!

 * * *